India suspends visas for Canadian nationals as diplomatic spat deepens – KION546

 New Delhi has vehemently denied the allegations, calling them “absurd and motivated.”

+“There is no question that India is a country of growing importance and a country that we need to continue to work with not just in the region but around the world,” Trudeau told reporters at a press conference at the Canada Mission in the United Nations.

+He said Canada “is not looking to provoke or cause problems,” but reiterated “the importance of the rule of law.”

-But Trudeau’s statement has sent relations between the two countries into a tail spin, with both India and Canada expelling senior diplomats in reciprocal moves, raising the prospect of an awkward rift between key partners of the United States.
+Trudeau’s allegation has sent relations between the two countries into a tail spin, with both India and Canada expelling senior diplomats in reciprocal moves, raising the prospect of an awkward rift between key partners of the United States.

 Nijjar was an outspoken supporter of the creation of a separate Sikh homeland known as Khalistan, which would include parts of India’s Punjab state.